juliabreeden/PinterestApprenticeship/README.md

 ## Welcome to My Portfolio!

 Hello!
 I'm Julia, a passionate and dedicated individual seeking to join the Pinterest team.
-I built this site using React, and it is a personal showcase of my journey, skills, and the reasons I believe I'd be an excellent fit for the Pinterest Engineering Apprenticeship.
+I built this website using React, and it is a personal showcase of my journey, skills, and the reasons I believe I'd be an excellent fit for the Pinterest Engineering Apprenticeship.

 ### Features of My Portfolio: